CLASP works alongside policymakers and partners to promote the most efficient appliances and move markets away from the most inefficient technologies.

-CLASP plays a central role in advising and collaborating with the European Commission, member states, environmental NGOs, and industry partners in developing and promoting appliance energy efficiency policies that reduce greenhouse gas emissions across the common market.
+CLASP advises and collaborates with the European Commission and member states, UK government, NGOs, and industry partners to develop and promote appliance policies.
 Working closely with our partners, CLASP identifies priority work areas and provides robust technical analysis to support best-in-class policies to reduce greenhouse gas emissions in one of the highest-emitting appliance markets.

-Our ongoing work includes support for policymaking on computers and other electronic devices, lighting, and the electrification of space heating.
+Our ongoing work includes support for policymaking on computers and other electronic devices, lighting, and the phase-out of gas cooking appliances.

 A Vital Transition to Clean Lighting